emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 GL_TRACK_ERRORS
 ===============

 If set to 0, Emscripten GLES2->WebGL translation layer does not track the kind of GL errors that exist in GLES2 but do not exist in WebGL.
-Settings this to 0 saves code size.
+Setting this to 0 saves code size.
 (Good to keep at 1 for development)

 Default value: true